-The Company paid cash bonuses to NEOs for 2017 performance in recognition of Main Street's strong financial results, including total stockholder return of 16.0%.
+The Company paid cash bonuses to NEOs for 2018 performance in recognition of Main Street's strong financial results.
 The NEOs contributed significantly to the Company's performance.
-Major achievements considered by the Compensation Committee included increased distributable net investment income per share, increased regular monthly dividends per share, favorable total stockholder return, increased net asset value per share, growth of the investment portfolio, continuation of the Company's low total operating cost structure in comparison to peer organizations, maintaining an investment grade rating from Standard & Poor's Ratings Services, further improving the Company's overall capital structure through its November 2017 investment grade debt offering, low employee turnover, expansion of the Company's third party asset management business and development of talented personnel.
+Major achievements considered by the Compensation Committee included increased distributable net investment income per share, increased regular monthly dividends per share, increased net asset value per share, growth of the investment portfolio, continuation of the Company's low total operating cost structure in comparison to peer organizations, maintaining an investment grade rating from Standard & Poor's Ratings Services, use of our at-the-market equity offering to issue equity efficiently as needed while maintaining a conservative leverage ratio, low employee turnover and development of talented personnel.
 The Compensation Committee did not weight these achievements and used discretion in determining the cash bonus amount allocated to each executive.
-In summary, the performance of the NEO group and the management team overall was at a consistent high level in 2017 resulting in excellent financial results.
+In summary, the performance of the NEO group and the management team overall was at a consistent high level in 2018 resulting in excellent financial results.
+As approved by the Compensation Committee, Mr. Foster's cash bonus related to 2018 performance was issued in the form of shares of restricted stock under the 2015 Equity and Incentive Plan instead of cash, as discussed further in "Compensation of Executive Officers-Summary Compensation Table".

-The amount of cash bonus paid to each NEO for 2017 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
-The Committee believes that these cash bonus awards are individually appropriate based on 2017 performance.
+The amount of cash bonus paid to each NEO for 2018 is presented under the caption entitled "Compensation of Executive Officers- Summary Compensation Table."
+The Committee believes that these cash bonus awards are individually appropriate based on 2018 performance.
 Such bonuses comprise a key component of the Company's overall compensation program.